pirsch-analytics/docs/docs/api-sdks/api.md

----
-title: "API"
-date: 2023-02-09
-draft: false
-weight: 1
-description: "Use the API to monitor traffic and access your data."
----
+# API

 This document describes the REST endpoints used to interact with Pirsch.
 The easiest way to get started is through one of the client SDKs.
-If you're looking on how you can integrate Pirsch into your backend to monitor traffic, please check out the [backend integration]({{<ref "get-started/backend-integration.md">}}).
+If you're looking on how you can integrate Pirsch into your backend to monitor traffic, please check out the [backend integration](/get-started/backend-integration.md).

 To use the API, you must create a client.
-New clients can be created on the [settings page]({{<ref "settings/developer.md">}}) or on the [account page]({{<ref "account/account-settings.md">}}).
+New clients can be created on the [settings page](/settings/developer.md) or on the [account page](/account/account-settings.md).

 > Note that all samples do not necessarily show correct data.
 IDs from a request might not match the response.
 You should also be careful not to confuse IDs in their context.
 Fields are oftentimes just called *id*, but represent different objects.